Kliovo Shop

 Manual override always wins

 Any courier manually assigned at the order level takes precedence over all rules.
-Operators can always override the engine for exceptional cases without disabling routing.
+Your team can always step in and override the rules for one-off exceptions without switching routing off.

 Store-level default courier